Annette Kellerman: Legacy

 Kellerman was portrayed by Esther Williams in the film Million Dollar Mermaid (1952), and her name is on a star on the Hollywood Walk of Fame, on Hollywood Boulevard.
-An award-winning Australian documentary called The Original Mermaid, which was about Kellermann, was produced in 2002.
+The Original Mermaid, an award-winning Australian documentary about Kellermann, was released in 2002.

-A swimming complex in Marrickville which opened December 2010 was named after her.
+A swimming complex which opened in December 2010 in Marrickville, New South Wales, Australia is named after her.

 The streets in the suburb of Holt in the Australian capital Canberra are all named after Australian sportspeople, and Kellermann Close was named for her.

 In 2016, X Swimwear, a made-to-measure swimwear line, launched a custom swimsuit called "The Kellerman" after her.